-Home on the range...and in the pasture, and at the feedyard.
-Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way.
+And in the pasture and at the feedyard.
+In the mountains and the coulees, along the freeways and down dirt roads.
+And in every county in our state.
+Cattle are a critical part of Washington's economy and the lifeblood of many rural communities across the U.S. Raising beef is a complex process, but throughout the entire journey, one thing remains constant – the shared commitment to raising cattle in a safe, humane and environmentally sustainable way.

 There are more than 9,000 cattle farms and ranches in The Evergreen State, with an average herd size of 40 cattle.
 Learn more about the people and the process involved in raising beef from the pasture to the plate.